FAQs

 Can I heat materials or wax in my studio?

-We do not allow any heating implements, hair dryers, hot plates or heat guns.
+We do not allow any heating implements, hair dryers, hot plates or heat guns in studios.
 For drying work, artists are invited to dry work in the desert sun in any of our outdoor shared spaces.

 What airport should I fly into?

-You can fly to ABQ / Albuquerque Sunport (recommended) or Santa Fe Airport (SAF).
+You can fly to Albuquerque Sunport/ABQ (recommended) or Santa Fe Airport/SAF.
 It takes about 60 minutes to drive from ABQ to our facilities straight up I-25 N, and about 30 from SAF.
 From both airports you can rent a car.
-From ABQ, you can take Groome Shuttle or the train (Rail Runner).
-Contact us for details about what stops/arrival location.
+From ABQ, you can take the train (Rail Runner), or Uber or Lyft for about $100.
+Contact us for details or questions.
+We recommend renting a car for transportation due our semi-rural location and ease.

 Do I need a car?

-We recommend having a car as we are in a semi-rural location, 20 minutes from downtown Santa Fe.
-There are two shopping centers with grocery store and multiple dining options within 1-2 miles, but not easy to walk to.
-We do have a bike you are welcome to use.
+We recommend having a car as we are in a semi-rural location, 15-20 minutes from downtown Santa Fe.
+While there are two shopping centers (multiple dining options, grocery and hardware store) within a mile from our facility, it is not an easy walk.
+We do have a bike you are welcome to use for no fee.
 Uber and Lyft do pick up and drop off at our location, but artists have found this inconvenient and slow, and some artists ended up renting a car later in their residency.
+Door Dash and other food delivery services deliver here.
+We also offer an in-house food delivery service to local dining options for convenience.

 Can I ship supplies or art before arrival?
 Can I ship things home afterwards?

 Yes, you can ship up to 2 weeks prior to your arrival to our facilities: Jen Tough Gallery, 4 N Chamisa Dr, Santa Fe, NM 87508.
 Mark your name on the outside of the box so we know it is yours.
-We have a shipping store within a 2 minute drive for anything you’d like to ship home after your residency.
+There is a shipping store within a 2 minute drive for anything you’d like to ship home after your residency (UPS, FedEx, USPS).

 Is there a grocery store nearby?

-Yes, there is a grocery store 2-minutes away in the Agora Shopping Center, and in town, there is Whole Foods, Trader Joes, food Coop, Natural Grocers and chain grocery stores (20 minutes).
+Yes, there is a grocery store 2-minute drive away in the Agora Shopping Center, and in town, there is Whole Foods, Trader Joes, food Coop, Natural Grocers and chain grocery stores (20 minutes).
 You are welcome to store food in the artist kitchen fridge, or in your casita/room.
-Hummingbird and Sunflower have kitchenettes and apartment size fridges, and Raven has an office/dorm size fridge.
+Hummingbird and Sunflower have kitchenettes and apartment-size fridges, and Raven has an office/dorm size fridge, but is across from the shared kitchen with full size fridge.
 All rooms have microwaves and Keurig coffee makers.
 See the room descriptions for more details.

 What are the dining options?